-Pursuant to the Lithuanian Law on Companies the authorized share capital of a public company must be not less than LTL 100,000 and the shareholders' equity should not be lower than 50 per cent of the company's registered share capital.
-As at 31 December 2008 and 31 December 2007, the Company complied with these requirements.
+Pursuant to the Lithuanian Law on Companies the authorized share capital of a public company must be not less than LTL 150,000 and the shareholders' equity should not be lower than 50 per cent of the company's authorised share capital.
+As at 31 December 2010 and 31 December 2009, the Company complied with these requirements.